...

 3. Trip Duration: Single-trip vs. annual travel insurance for frequent flyers.

-4. DestinationCanada to the USA trips often require higher medical limits.
+4. DestinationCanada to the USA, trips often require higher medical limits.

 5. Credit Card Perks: Some credit cards with travel insurance include basic coverage—but read the fine print!